Have you ever fantasized about getting paid the big bucks to goof around on your phone all day?

 And that’s no mystery.
 TikTok has grown incredibly fast since its debut in 2016 — it’s the first app not owned by Facebook to hit three billion installs.

-While monetizing your TikTok account isn’t an easy task to accomplish, it’s absolutely achievable if you have the dedication, strategy, and willingness to learn how it’s done.
+While monetizing your TikTok account isn’t an easy task to accomplish, it’s absolutely achievable if you have the dedication, strategy, and willingness to learn how it’s done, and know the best times to post on TikTok.

 In this article, we’re going to look at 7 ways to start making money on TikTok.